LCD and Viewfinder

 Battery Life Comparison in Semi-Pro Mirrorless Cameras

-Panasonic GH3 with its 540shots is the model with longest battery life among Semi-Pro Mirrorless cameras.
-Check the comparison of Panasonic GX7 vs Panasonic GH3 or take a look at Longest Battery Life Mirrorless cameras list.
+Sony A6600 with its 810shots is the model with longest battery life among Semi-Pro Mirrorless cameras.
+Check the comparison of Panasonic GX7 vs Sony A6600 or take a look at Longest Battery Life Mirrorless cameras list.

 Panasonic GX7 Features Compared to Main Competitors